 POSSIBLE CAREERS FOR MHA GRADUATES

-While MHA graduates can pursue divergent career trajectories, many obtain management roles in hospitals, private clinics, government agencies, or outpatient care centers.
-The above average demand for medical and health service managers is projected to increase 20% between 2016 and 2026, per BLS analysts.
-Most professionals in health administration work in office settings within medical institutions, where they frequently collaborate with doctors, nurses, and other caregivers to facilitate positive patient outcomes.
+While undergraduate and graduate students can pursue several divergent career trajectories, many choose to obtain management roles in hospitals, private clinics, government agencies, or outpatient care centers.
+The above-average demand for medical and health service managers is projected to increase 20% between 2016 and 2026, per BLS analysts.
+Most professionals in health administration work in office settings within medical institutions, where they frequently collaborate with doctors, nurses, and other health specialists to facilitate positive patient outcomes and improve community health and wellbeing.
 Students looking for career mobility can leverage their knowledge of health care systems and practices to help struggling clinics and hospitals update their procedures.
 Here are some common career paths for MHA graduates:

-- Hospital administrator: These high-level managers plan, direct, and coordinate medical services and health initiatives that support patients’ treatment and recovery.
-Hospital administrators supervise their facility’s financial budget, securing reliable funding, and hiring qualified staff members to perform important managerial tasks.
-Additionally, these professionals must adapt to changes in health care laws and regulations to ensure their organizations continue to operate effectively.
+- Hospital administrator: These high-level managers plan, direct, and coordinate health services and initiatives that support patients’ treatment and recovery.
+Hospital administrators supervise their facility’s financial budget, securing reliable funding and hiring qualified staff members to perform important managerial tasks.
+Additionally, these professionals must adapt to changes in health policy, laws, and regulations to ensure their organizations continue to operate effectively and compliantly.

 - Pharmaceutical quality director: This position oversees the quality of pharmaceutical products created by private companies through comprehensive testing and analysis procedures.
 If any quality issues are detected, these executives review, troubleshoot, and resolve any discrepancies that may negatively impact the manufacturing process.
 This executive-level position is also charged with establishing lab policies and procedures that keep pharmaceutical products compliant with government regulations.